thomasgtaylor/how.wtf/content/post/2023-05-21-python-switch-statement-example.md

 ---
-title: Python switch statement example
-date: 2023-05-21T23:55:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2023-05-21 23:55:00-04:00
 description: How to create a switch statement in Python
-categories:
-- Programming
 tags:
-- Python
+- python
+title: Python switch statement example
 ---

 Python 3.10 added support for the `switch` keyword.